sphinx-doc/sphinx/Doc-26/library/stringprep.rst

 .. function:: map_table_b2(code)

-   Return the mapped value for *code* according to tableB.2  (Mapping for case- folding used with NFKC).
+   Return the mapped value for *code* according to tableB.2 (Mapping for case-folding used with NFKC).

 .. function:: map_table_b3(code)

-   Return the mapped value for *code* according to tableB.3  (Mapping for case- folding used with no normalization).
+   Return the mapped value for *code* according to tableB.3 (Mapping for case-folding used with no normalization).

 .. function:: in_table_c11(code)